 LIV Golf, a privately owned entity headquartered in West Palm Beach, Florida, and Knutsford, United Kingdom, was founded in 2021, and employing approximately 190 individuals, reported $72.2M in revenue as of 2023, and operates as a tier 1 media tech buyer.
 The organization specializes in golf, known for hosting a series of global tournaments featuring both individual and team competitions.

 LIV Golf offers 2 products in the sports and media and telecoms services industries.
-LIV Golf's product portfolio comprises of golf and media and TV services.
+LIV Golf's product portfolio comprises of media and TV services and golf.

 Subscribe for full access to LIV Golf's products in full detail